-There are the show caves which are open to the public, but away from that the system actually spans a further 6 km.
-Most of this distance is only traversable by cavers of considerable experience, but in the future it’s hoped more will be made safe and available for the public to visit.
+There are the show caves that are open to the public, but away from that the system actually spans a further 6 km.
+Most of this distance is only traversable by cavers of considerable experience, but in the future, it’s hoped more will be made safe and available for the public to visit.

 Planning a Visit to Stump Cross Caverns

 The caverns are situated on the B6252 near Pateley Bridge.
 The road is easily accessible by car and there is also a bus service that runs to the caves.
-The caverns opening times are between 10 am and 6pm every day between the months of February and December.
-During winter months the caves are only open at weekends.
-Admission for adults is £7 and for children £4.50.
-Under fours get in for free.
+The cavern’s opening times are between 10 am and 6 pm every day between the months of February and December.
+During the winter months, the caves are only open at weekends.